 It’s no secret that the giants of retail can have hundreds of people in their payments and commerce teams.
 These teams help to provide expert insights and support growth.
 Small- and medium-sized companies (SMEs), on the other hand, might only have a small finance team who also handle numerous other tasks.
 So, how can these more modest-sized firms compete?

-At Mollie we believe that, with the right strategies in place, SMEs are more capable than even before of competing or even outclassing the industry’s global leaders.
-Working with more than 125,000 merchants, we’ve identified four dimensions that are necessary for them to do that.
+At Mollie we believe that, with the right strategies in place, SMEs are more capable than ever before of competing or even outclassing the industry’s global leaders.
+Working with more than 130,000 businesses, we’ve identified four dimensions that are necessary for them to do that.
 In the second of a series of articles focusing on these different factors, we’ll show how creating a world-class commercial infrastructure can drive success.